Cher: Legacy

-Following her 1988 Academy Award win, The New York Times Stephanie Brush compared Cher's impact on women to Jack Nicholson's cultural appeal among men, stating that she embodied women's "revenge fantasies" by confronting those who underestimated her: "You need to be more than beautiful to get away with this.
+In the weeks before Cher's 1988 Academy Award win, The New York Times Stephanie Brush compared her impact on women to Jack Nicholson's cultural appeal among men, stating that she embodied women's "revenge fantasies" by confronting those who underestimated her: "You need to be more than beautiful to get away with this.
 You need to have been Cher for 40 years."
-Later that year, Ms. magazine praised her as an "authentic feminist hero" and "the quintessential woman of the '80s", emphasizing her refusal to conform to expectations of feminine decorum—both in appearance and behavior.
-It cited her flamboyant self-presentation, her public confrontations with David Letterman, TV censors and patronizing film directors, as well as her candor about single motherhood, younger partners, cosmetic surgery and her struggle to be taken seriously as a rock singer and actress.
+Following the win, Ms. magazine praised her as an "authentic feminist hero" and "the quintessential woman of the '80s", citing her flamboyant self-presentation, her public confrontation with David Letterman and her candor about single motherhood and cosmetic surgery.
 A 1996 Dateline NBC interview clip featuring Cher's response to her mother's advice to "marry a rich man"—"Mom, I am a rich man"—went viral in 2016.
-Bustle magazine described the quote as a subversion of traditional gender norms and a landmark feminist statement.
+Bustle magazine described the quote as a subversion of traditional gender norms and a feminist statement.

 Cher's public image—marked by defiance, flamboyance and an unwavering sense of self—has itself become a subject of cultural study and popular fascination.
 Gilbert described Cher as "a walking, singing eye roll [who] has never met an obstacle without theatrically raising a middle finger."
 In Rolling Stone, Jancee Dunn noted her enduring coolness, attributing it to her refusal to conform: "Her motto is, 'I don't give a shit what you think, I'm going to wear this multicolored wig.'"
-Alexander Fury of The Independent described her celebrity as "seemingly immortal" and operating at a "omnipotent, uni-monikered level", while Frank Bruni of The New York Times wrote that she personifies "a magnitude of celebrity for which the word fame is pathetically insufficient".
+Alexander Fury of The Independent described her celebrity as "seemingly immortal" and operating at an "omnipotent, uni-monikered level", while Frank Bruni of The New York Times wrote that she personifies "a magnitude of celebrity for which the word fame is pathetically insufficient".
 Bego emphasized her multifaceted career: "No one in the history of show business has had a career of the magnitude and scope of Cher's.
 She has been a teenage pop star, a television hostess, a fashion model, a rock star, a Broadway actress, an Oscar-winning movie star, a disco diva and the subject of a mountain of press coverage."
 Lynch concluded, "The world would certainly be different if she hadn't stayed so irrevocably Cher from the start."